Deribit AWS Endpoint Service instruction

 IP whitelisting - I wish to whitelist my IP

-This can be done via the API itself directly without our intervening, If you wish to be sure about the IP address?
-Simply send a request and let us know with your UID alongside the exact time window so we can trace it back from the logs for you.
+IP whitelisting can be managed via the API directly, without any intervention from Deribit.
+If you wish to confirm your IP address, simply send a request and then email with your UID and the exact time window so we can trace it back from the logs for you.